 How to pay your fees

-We do not accept credit card payments for tuition either directly or through third party service providers (such as Plastiq).
-We will not honour any credit card payments for tuition and will not be responsible for any fees incurred for such payments or returns.
+We do not accept credit card payments for tuition either directly or through unauthorized third party service providers.
+Also, we do not accept payments you arrange through Plastiq.
+We will not be held responsible for any fees incurred for such payments or returns.

-The preferred payment method for the undergraduate admission deposit is by credit card on the Student Information System under "My admission to SFU" and "view and pay my fees."
+The preferred payment method for the undergraduate admission deposit is by credit card on goSFU under "My admission to SFU" and "view and pay my fees."

-For Summer 2013: the admission deposit will be $250 for Canadian students; $750 for International students.
+The undergraduate admission deposit is $250 for Canadian students; $750 for International students.

 If you have outstanding fees on your student account you cannot enroll in a subsequent term, and other sanctions will be applied.